cjerrington/cjerrington.github.io/src/docs/open-graph.md

 {% endraw %}

-To change the look and behaviour of those images and replace the SVG background edit `src/common/og-images.njk`.
+To change the look and behavior of those images and replace the SVG background edit `src/common/og-images.njk`.

 The implementation is based on [Bernard Nijenhuis article.](https://bnijenhuis.nl/notes/automatically-generate-open-graph-images-in-eleventy/)